 Mentor students' scholarly projects.

-Represent the program to community and healthcare organizations as appropriate.
+Represent the program to the community and healthcare organizations as appropriate.

 Perform other related duties as assigned or requested by the program director.